 Affiliate Sales.
 This allows you to earn a commission if your reader chooses to purchase another brand’s products or services through your specialized links — and it’s at no added cost to them!.
 Since your blog is about travel, try signing up for related companies or affiliate networks namely…

 TIP: Since you just started to learn how to start a travel blog, please don’t go overboard in monetizing your blog, or else, some of your readers will be put off by let’s say, the gazillion of advertisements that you will be putting up on your site.
 What can you do then?
 Take it slow, be picky, and only put up the kind of ads that can best fit your audience.

 Other ways.
 Over time, once you have enough posts, start to get a bit of decent traffic, and have established authority, you can start to do the following:

 - Earn through Google AdSense for pay per clicks or Mediavine (minimum of 50,000 pageviews) or AdThrive (minimum of 100,000 pageviews) for pay per views — basically, earn through advertisements!

 NOTE: If you focus on doing travel vlogs (video blogging), YouTube’s partner program works alongside Google AdSense for monetization, so make sure that you enable that.

 - Sell your own ad space on your travel blog

-- Sell eBooks, consultation/coaching, or other travel-related products
+- Sell eBooks, consultation/coaching, or other digital products and services

 - Sell your services for social media promotions